ameer-rah/ameer-rah/README.md

 ## 🎯 Mission Control

-I'm a Computer Science junior at **Rutgers University** (Class of 2027), minoring in Critical Intelligence Studies, focused on software engineering, product, and data engineering.
-I like building tools that actually get used: planning apps, automated pipelines, and systems that connect research to something practical.
+I'm a Computer Science junior at **Rutgers University** (Class of 2027), minoring in Critical Intelligence Studies, focused on software engineering, product, AI/ML, and data engineering.
+I like building tools that actually get used: planning apps, automated pipelines, and clean, practical systems.

 ```yaml
 profile: